We Only Represent Clients In Michigan

 Expungement does not mean that a criminal record has disappeared entirely.

 Upon expungement or dismissal, a record will be suppressed, but this does not erase it entirely.
 Suppression means that the record will not appear on public records or the ICHAT system, but a permanent record is still retained on LEIN for judicial or law enforcement purposes.
-A criminal record can still be seen by law enforcement, prosecutors, and judges and used for criminal justice purposes.
+A criminal record can still be seen by law enforcement, prosecutors, and judges, and used for criminal justice purposes.
 All parties with access to LEIN are forbidden to use it for purposes outside the criminal justice system, however.

 Would You Like More Information on Expungement or Michigan’s New Clean Slate Act?